Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/subscription_management.md

 Use the *Account settings* page to manage existing subscriptions:

 1. Navigate to the *Marketplace*.
-2. Select **Account** > **Subscriptions**.
+2. Select **Subscriptions**.
 A list of Marketplace subscriptions is displayed.

 ### Delete a subscription

 1. Navigate to the *Marketplace*.
-2. Select **Account** > **Subscriptions**.
+2. Select **Subscriptions**.
 A list of Marketplace subscriptions is displayed.
-3. Select the subscription you want to delete.
-The details page is displayed.
-4. Click the icon next to the subscription to trigger the unsubscribing process.
+3. Click the bin icon next to the subscription to trigger the unsubscribing process.